NLeSC/DiVE/README.md

 		0 -33.729916 17.692684 17.466749
 		1 -32.923210 17.249269 18.111458

-It can be processed into an input of the viewer by using the python script "MakeVizDataWithProperMetaData.py" in the folder "prepareData".
+It can be processed into an input of the viewer by using the python script "MakeVizDataWithProperMetaData.py" in the folder "scripts_prepareData".
 It is called with

 		python MakeVizDataWithProperMetaData.py -coord coordinatesFile -metadata metaDataFile -dir baseDir -np -namesOfPropertiesFile -pif -propertiesFile